OXY2DEV/markview.nvim/Experimental.md

 ![demo](./images/markview.nvim-experimental.list_empty_line_tolerance.png)

-The maximum number of empty lines a list item can contain.
-Any more empty lines will cause the list item to end there.
+Number of repeating empty lines needed to terminate a list item.
+Any non empty lines after them will not be considered part of the list item.

 ```lua
 list_empty_line_tolerance = 3,